Mart0GD/Treasure-Vault-Mini-Game/README.md

 - **Objective:** Open the vault by cracking the secret code.
 - **Hint:** The code is hidden within the browser console.
 Use your detective skills to find and enter it correctly.

+Sure, here is the revised version of the section with corrections:

+## How to Play

+- Use the scroll wheel to turn the vault wheel either clockwise (by scrolling down) or counterclockwise (by scrolling up).
+- When you have reached your desired position, press **Enter** to enter the combination.
+- When all three combinations have been entered, the game will evaluate their correctness.

 ## Technologies Used

 - **PixiJS:** For rendering high-performance 2D graphics.